Hogan Lovells

 Hogan Lovells is a full-service law firm advising companies, financial institutions and governments across a wide range of practice areas.
 It’s particularly known for its work in the following areas:

-Litigation and Disputes: The firm has a strong reputation in dispute resolution, including litigation, arbitration, and investigations, advising clients across the world often on multi-jurisdictional matters.
-Hogan Lovells is ranked in Band 1 by Chambers for ‘Commercial and Corporate Litigation’ and also for ‘Real Estate Litigation'.
+Litigation and Disputes: The firm has a strong reputation in dispute resolution, including litigation, arbitration, and investigations.
+Hogan Lovells is ranked in Band 1 by Chambers for commercial litigation and also for real.
 It also has a leading civil fraud practice.

 Banking and Finance: Hogan Lovells has a strong finance practice that covers banking and finance, project finance, capital markets, and restructuring and insolvency.
-It is particularly known for its advice on mid-market deals.
-The firm has a Band 1 ranking by Chambers for its advice to lenders on mid-market deals.
+It is particularly known for its advice on mid-market deals where it has a Band 1 ranking by Chambers for its advice to lenders.

 Regulation: Hogan Lovells has a very strong global regulation practice.
 It is ranked in Band 2 and Band 3 by Chambers for its contentious and non-contentious regulatory advice, respectively.